04 Aug Creativity v hopelessness. My favourite silver-lining of ADHD.

 During lockdown 1.0 my 6-year-old son and I did craft most days.
 The moment it started I surrendered to doing a lot of craft activities with him.
 It was a massive silver lining for us (yes, I’m into silver linings).
 Spending so much time together making stuff.
 Just the two of us, day after day after day.

 I never imagined I’d be that mum—that was my sister, not me.
 But I’ve discovered I’m a complete natural at just diving in and using whatever we have at our disposal to make cool stuff.
-We made SO many things (with the help of the amazing Lucinda Light from the Creative Kids Club).
+We made SO many things.

 Craft is one of Harry’s absolute favourite things to do.
-Being autistic he finds many undertakings difficult, so it’s crazy heart-warming to see him just loving the freedom of creating things.
+Being autistic he finds a lot difficult, so it’s crazy heart-warming to see him just loving the freedom of creating things.
 One of his specialities is making jewellery from nature.

 My sister and her adult daughter—who decided to lockdown with her folks instead of her share-house—started painting together.
 For many people, creative activities are proving to be the perfect way to combat boredom and isolation.